flutter/website/src/docs/get-started/install/_ios-setup.md

 and an Apple Developer account.
 If your app is using Flutter plugins, you will also need the third-party CocoaPods dependency manager.

- 1. You may skip this step if your apps do not depend on [Flutter plugins][] with native iOS code.
+ 1. You can skip this step if your apps do not depend on [Flutter plugins][] with native iOS code.
  [Install and set up CocoaPods][] by running the following commands: